 People inevitably will ask how this relates to bridged amplifiers in general, and the balanced amplifier offerings of other companies.
-It is similar in that both terminals of the output to the speaker are "live"; neither of them is grounded.
+It is similar only in that both terminals of the output to the speaker are "live"; neither of them is grounded.
+You could in fact "bridge" two X1000's together to give you an 8 kilowatt peak into 8 ohms.
+Actually, when bridging two such amplifiers together, we would generally recommend also paralleling yet another pair to get 16 kW peak into 4 ohms, and yet four more for 32 kW peak into 2 ohms, and so on.